 Blockly enters its next chapter of community-led growth and innovation

-After more than 12 years of growth at Google, the Blockly open-source project will become an independent project under the stewardship of Raspberry Pi Foundation.
-On November 10, 2025, the Blockly project and key Blockly team members will transition to the Raspberry Pi Foundation.
-This next chapter in Blockly's future is designed to drive Blockly's long-term stability and continued innovation as a foundational tool for block-based coding and computer science education worldwide.
+As of November 10, 2025, the Blockly open source project and key Blockly team members transitioned to the Raspberry Pi Foundation.
+This transition is designed to drive Blockly's long-term stability, and continued innovation as a foundational tool for block-based coding and computer science education worldwide.

 This investment follows Google.org's model of incubating powerful educational innovations and then positioning their long-term, sustainable impact.
 This support strengthens the ecosystem built on block-based coding, fostering greater innovation and expanding access to computational thinking for people around the world.